 Will students still receive letter grades in classes?
 Is it merely that all assignments, quizzes, tests, etc. will be given a score out of 4, or does the student receive an overall score out of 4 for the whole class, or both?

-Students will receive letter grades only in secondary courses and only on the report card at the end of the term.
+Students will receive letter grades only in high school courses and only on the report card at the end of the term.
 Students and parents should focus only on the scores for assessments all term long, noting in what standards the student is proficient or highly proficient and on which standards the student should be focusing and practicing because he/she is not proficient or is only approaching proficiency.
-The student always has the power to better assessment scores if he/she feels like they’ve gotten better at the concepts in the standard.
-It is important to know that under a PBG system, any student with enough time and support can score proficient or above on assessments which would then translate to an A grade if he/she so desires.
+The student always has the power to better assessment scores if he/she feels they've achieved greater proficiency on concepts in the standard.
+It is important to know that under our PBL system, any student with enough time and support can score proficient or above on assessments which would then translate to an A grade (in high school courses) if he/she so desires.

-What advantages does proficiency-based grading have over the current grading system?
+What advantages does Proficiency-Based Learning have over the current grading system?

-PBG denotes what students actually know and can do in relationship to specific academic standards.
-A PBG score or grade is not artificially impacted by penalties for “late” or “missing” work and does not reflect “extra credit” which may have nothing at all to do with the content being taught in the class (participating in a food drive or donating blood, for example.)
+PBL denotes what students actually know and can do in relationship to specific academic standards.
+A PBL score or grade is not artificially impacted by penalties for “late” or “missing” work and does not reflect “extra credit” which may have nothing at all to do with the content being taught in the class (participating in a food drive or donating blood, for example.)

 What are Assessments?